 Segmented Search allows you to segment your results by any of the standard segmentation options.
 This is incredibly useful for seeing what a particular segment of your visitors came looking for.

 Finally, you now have ability to see how well your search tool is converting.
 The report will show results of searchers vs non-searchers on a collection of metrics, such as conversion rate, time on site, revenue, per visit value, and even average order size.
-I have yet to see a case where those who did not use the site search tool convert better than those who do, so if you don’t have an internal site search tool get over and snag one now!
+I have yet to see a case where those who did not use the site search tool convert better than those who do.

 Another report for the analytics junkie is the Results Pageviews/Search.
 The idea here is to show you how far down the list a visitor had to go before finding the item that matched their search and tuning your internal search engine to deliver more relevant results near the top.